Honda Civic (fourth generation): Japanese domestic market

+Wagon/Shuttle/Pro

-The wagon, known in Japan as the Civic Shuttle, continued to be built until 1996.
+The wagon, known in Japan as the Civic Shuttle, continued to be built until February 21, 1996.
 The commercial-use model was called the "Honda Pro"; it was replaced by a dedicated commercial delivery van called the Honda Partner starting with model year 1996.
+The Shuttle was replaced by the Honda Orthia, a derivative of the Partner.
+The Orthia and Partner were sold only in Japan And Europe.

-North American market
+North America

 The fourth-generation Civic was introduced for the 1988 model year.
 Unlike Civics sold in other markets, all North American Civics were fuel injected.
-The fourth generation Civic offered larger dimensions than the previous Civic.
+The fourth-generation Civic offered larger dimensions than the previous Civic.
 Initially, the Si model was not available.
 All fourth-generation Civics have true all independent suspension and power steering is standard on all LX sedans and 4WD wagons and included on some other models when equipped with an automatic transmission.
 Few changes were introduced in 1989 with the exception of the return of the Si model.

 In 1990, the Civic received a minor refresh which included a redesigned front bumper, a revised shaped gauge cluster, updated tail lights and thinner side moldings.
 Civic sedans and wagons received automatic seat belts as well.
 The sedan and wagon featured powered automatic shoulder belts that retracted from the B-pillar to a position halfway down the A-pillar when the door was open, while the hatchback received a standard style shoulder and lap belt mechanism that was attached to the door and was intended to remain buckled at all times.
-While this setup did satisfy the federal regulations, the front doors had to be opened very wide to allow access between the belt and the seat.
-Many Civic owners used the door mounted belts just as they would pillar mounted belts, buckling and unbuckling as necessary.
 The Canadian models continued to use manual front seat belts.

 Only minor changes were introduced in 1991 such as full wheel covers and body-colored bumpers on the DX hatchbacks and the Si side mirrors were now body-colored (instead of black).
-1991 would be the final year for the fourth generation Civic.
+1991 would be the final year for the fourth-generation Civic.

 3-door hatchback

 CX/STD

 Known as the CX in Canada, the base model, only available as a hatchback, came equipped with minimal standard equipment.
-It came with a 1.5-liter SOHC 16-valve 4-cylinder D15B1 engine, producing 70 hp.
+It came with a 1.5-liter SOHC 16-valve four-cylinder D15B1 engine, producing 70 hp.
 The standard equipped transmission was a 4-speed manual while a 4-speed automatic transmission was optional.
 The CX came without a rear wiper, black front and rear bumpers, less interior pieces, and a black rear centerpiece between the taillights.

 DX

 The DX was available as either a sedan or hatchback.
-The DX sedan was the base model sedan.
-The DX sedan came with plain black bumper covers while DX hatchbacks had matching body-colored bumper covers.
+The DX sedan and hatchback came with non-color matching bumper covers.
 Seats were cloth in all DX Civics.
-All DX Civics featured a 1.5-liter SOHC 16-valve 4-cylinder D15B2 engine producing 75-92 bhp and came standard with a 5-speed manual transmission.
+All DX Civics featured a 1.5-liter SOHC 16-valve 4-cylinder D15B2 engine producing 75-92 bhp and came standard with a 4-speed manual transmission.
 A 4-speed automatic was optional.